Giveupfree/SiamCAR-CAM/update.md

 # 2022.02.15 update
-  Fixed errors in image normalization due to different versions of torchvision.
+  1.Fixed errors in image normalization due to different versions of torchvision.
+  2.Fix the inverse normalization dimension error.